 Other Duties as Assigned (5%)

 Other duties as assigned.
 This includes, but is not limited to, efforts that support broad divisional and institutional goals including at least 40 hours per year spent helping divisional initiatives such as Move-in Day and Welcome Week.

-Master’s degree public health, health education/health promotion, social work, counseling or other related field from an accredited institution of higher education
+Master’s degree in health education, public health, or related field from an accredited institution of higher education.

-Experience working in the area of interpersonal violence prevention and support
+Five years of experience working in the area of interpersonal violence prevention and support.

 Safety and security – sensitive positions are defined as those positions where any form of substance abuse may affect University activities through unsafe work behavior/performance or error in judgment; or where substance abuse could jeopardize the safety and well-being of employees, other personnel, or the general public, or cause significant damage to University property.
 This includes positions requiring firearms, access to controlled substances, handling hazardous material, operating heavy equipment or machinery, etc. These positions are subject to drug screens per PS-67/FASOP HR-04.